-Timeframe Measurement Output 3-year outcome Increase transfer to a four-year for Latinx students to 24% (1% increase) 1-year outcome Increase GP ACP Success Team understanding of transfer process, pathways, barriers to success with emphasis on the experiences of Latinx students, measured using professional development attendance and survey data
+Timeframe Measurement Output 3-year outcome Increase transfer to a four-year for Latinx students to 24% (1% increase)

 At its core, the Guided Pathways framework asks for institutional changes that eliminate student friction points, improve student outcomes and close achievement gaps.
 It requires us to interrogate existing structures, identify changes necessary to reform those structures, and implement those changes to achieve equitable outcomes for our students and communities.
 As such, this section of the student equity plan is designed to prompt a structural analysis of the myriad aspects of an institution (policies, processes, practices, and culture) that impede equitable student outcomes.
 Start with a student friction point or an inequitable outcome for a DI student population in learning, experience and/or impact, and reflect on impacted institutional structures, policies, processes, practices, and culture.